Franky-X/Awesome-Embodied-Navigation/README.md

 ## 1. Embodied Navigation Paradigm and Elements

 ### 1.1 Definition and Core Tasks of Embodied Navigation
+The **Embodied Navigation System** is a fully autonomous navigation system with interactive perception, neuromorphic cognition, and evolutionary motion capabilities.
 ### 1.2 Embodied Navigation Paradigm

 ### 1.3 Key Elements of Embodied Navigation